President's Ambassador Program

 Selection timeline:

-May: Training committee begins preparation for summer and fall training.
+May: Training Committee begins preparation for summer and fall training.

 August: Summer training before school begins.
 Fall training when classes start.
-All ambassadors must complete a certification tour with Claire Clay by the end of the month.

 Training and certification: